altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium-065b/gsrd/ug-gsrd-agx5e-premium-065b.md

 ![](images/devkit-msel-qspi.png)

-### Hardware Design Overview
+### Quartus Design Overview

-The Hardware Design is an important part of the HPS Baseline System Example Design and consists of the following components:
+The Quartus Design is an important part of the HPS Baseline System Example Design and consists of the following components:

 - Hard Processor System (HPS)
   - Dual core Arm Cortex-A76 processor